chuyunshen/chuyunshen.github.io/_posts/2021-03-18-dependency-viewer.md

 ## Introduction

-Dependency Viewer dynamically obtains app lists from [Prometheus](https://prometheus.io/).
-Then, each app's dependency information is fetched from the apps' Spring Boot [endpoints](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-features.html#production-ready-endpoints).
+Dependency Viewer dynamically obtains app lists from <a target="_blank" href="https://prometheus.io/">Prometheus</a>.
+Then, each app's dependency information is fetched from the apps' <a target="_blank" href="https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-features.html#production-ready-endpoints">Spring Boot endpoints</a>.

 It greatly simplifies debugging production issues spanned across multiple applications and also familiarizes developers with app relationships.